LTC Advocacy and Updates

 Ensuring CMS recognition of medical at home and ALF services

 NCPDP patient residence codes exist for medical at home, but are not currently being recognized/utilized.
 NCPA asks that CMS recognize and promote medical at home pharmacy services at the same level as pharmacy services that are provided to skilled nursing patients, which would ultimately increase the value of patient care and decrease costs.
 NCPA is engaged in reoccurring discussions with CMS’ Medicare Part D team to further this ask, including a letter NCPA sent to CMS earlier this year.
+Click here for an overview of medical at home pharmacy services.

 Assisted living facility (ALF) patients receive a high level of care similar to skilled nursing facility (SNF) patients; however LTC pharmacists are often not appropriately recognized when providing these valuable services.
 CMS recognition of residence in ALF and the benefits of services LTC pharmacists provide to ALF patients could lead to improved patient care.
 NCPA is in contact with CMS to see how we can improve recognition of ALF residence.